 Immigration and Visas

-It is your responsibility to acquire the correct visa or study permit before you arrive in Canada.
+It is important for you to start your study permit process immediately after receiving acceptance to UNBC.
+It is your responsibility to apply with enough time to arrive for the start of the semester and acquire the correct visa or study permit before you arrive in Canada.
 The following are general guidelines.
 Please always refer to the Government of Canada's website for official information.

 Steps to Apply for a Study Permit

 Step 1: Check study permit processing times.
 Please ensure enough time to apply, receive your study permit and make travel arrangements before the start of the semester.
 When estimating the time it will take to receive a study permit and arrive in Canada please consider the following:

 - 4 weeks (1 month) of additional processing times in case of delays or interuptions.